Skip to content

 You may also be eligible for category-based selection, depending on whether you meet the requirements of an Express Entry category.
 Some of the categories in 2024 include those for French language ability, and with eligible work experience in Trades, STEM, Healthcare, Transport, or Agriculture.
 Since these draws are targeted at candidates who meet specific criteria, the CRS cut-offs tend to be lower than general draws that invite candidates from all programs.

 Every few weeks, the top-ranking candidates are invited to apply for Canadian permanent residence.
 While in the pool, candidates can strive to increase their CRS points total, and thus their ranking, by proving better human capital factors, for example by re-taking a language test or completing additional work experience.
+Applicants who are eligible to receive an invitation via a category- based draw may benefit from a lower CRS score.

 Moreover, a candidate may obtain a qualifying job offer or a provincial nomination through one of the many Express Entry-aligned Provincial Nominee Program (PNP) streams.
 A provincial nomination is particularly valuable, as it results in 600 additional CRS points being awarded to the candidate, who will then be invited to apply in a subsequent draw from the pool.